-- (a) appreciated that IPC standards at Rydges and Stamford Plaza were as pleaded in paragraphs 58 to 66 and 81 to 89 above; - (b) appreciated that IPC measures of the kind pleaded in paragraph 27 ought to have been, but had not been, implemented at Rydges and Stamford Plaza; and - (c) procured the immediate implementation by DHHS or DJPR (as the case may be) of IPC measures of the kind pleaded in paragraph 27 at Rydges and Stamford Plaza. - 135.
-In respect of each of the Minister for Health, the Minister for Jobs, the Secretary of DHHS, and the Secretary of DJPR, had the relevant defendant procured the implementation by DHHS or DJPR (as the case may be) of IPC measures of the kind pleaded in paragraph 27 above: - (a) at Rydges, prior to the transmission of SARS-CoV-2 from returned travellers to workers at that hotel pleaded in paragraph 79; - (b) at Stamford Plaza, prior to the transmission of SARS-CoV-2 from returned travellers to workers at that hotel pleaded in paragraph 99;
+- (c) procured the immediate implementation by that defendant would have directed that DHHS or DJPR (as the case may be) immediately cause one or more of the IPC measures of the kind pleaded in paragraph 27 to be implemented at Rydges and Stamford Plaza; and - (d) as a result of such direction, IPC measures of the kind pleaded in paragraph 27 above would have been implemented at Rydges prior to 23 May 2020 and at Stamford Plaza prior to 8 June 2020. - 135.
+In respect of each of the Minister for Health, the Minister for Jobs, the Secretary of DHHS, and the Secretary of DJPR, had the relevant defendant procured the implementation by DHHS or DJPR (as the case may be) of Had IPC measures of the kind pleaded in paragraph 27 above been implemented: - (a) at Rydges, prior to the transmission of SARS-CoV-2 from returned travellers to workers at that hotel pleaded in paragraph 79; - (b) at Stamford Plaza, prior to the transmission of SARS-CoV-2 from returned travellers to workers at that hotel pleaded in paragraph 99;